microsoft/ELL/StyleGuide.md

 # Embedded Learning Library (ELL) style guide

 ## Python

 We use [PEP 8](https://www.python.org/dev/peps/pep-0008/) with one exception, we extend the 80 char line limit to 120.

 ## C++

 ### File names and extensions
 Header files use the extension ".h".
-Source code files use the extension ".cpp" if they are compiled into a .lib or .exe, and ".tcc" if they contain templated source code.
+Definitions of functions that must be in the header should be moved to the end of the header file in a region surrounded by `#pragma region implementation`/`#pragma endregion implementation` blocks.
+Source code files use the extension ".cpp" if they are compiled into a .lib or .exe.
 Each file should typically contain a single class and its name should match the class name.

 ### Projects
 A project is a set of source files that compile into a single executable or library, or that implement a single template library.